Kimble County, Texas: Settlement and formation

 The earliest settlers began arriving in the late 1850s.
 One of the first was Raleigh Gentry, who settled along Bear Creek around 1857.
 The Gentry family consisted of Raleigh, his wife, and their several adult sons.
 Another early settler was James Bradbury Sr., who moved to the area from Williamson County and chose a site along the banks of the South Llano River.
 Others settled in the Big and Little Saline valleys.
 Two of the Gentry's sons were later killed, one by Indians and the other during the Civil War.
 Bradbury was also killed by Indians during what was known as the Battle of Bradbury Hills.

 The Texas Legislature enacted legislation on January 22, 1858, creating Kimble County from what was previously part of Bexar County.
 The new county was named for Lieutenant George C. Kimble (sometimes spelled Kimbell), who died during the Battle of the Alamo.
 From 1858 to 1875, Kimble County was attached to Gillespie County for judicial purposes.

 Meanwhile, several settlements sprang up along the Johnson Fork of the Llano River, near Copperas Creek, and in the valleys of the James River after the Civil War.
 Throughout the 1870s, the lightly populated settlements of Kimble County faced raids by Comanches, as well as Lipans and Kickapoos, who used Mexico as their base.
-All raids ceased after 1878.
-The county also became a popular haven for outlaws who used the area's hilly terrain and dense cedar breaks as hideouts.
+The county became a popular haven for outlaws who used the area's hilly terrain and dense cedar breaks as hideouts.

 On September 6, 1875, Kimble County was separated from Gillespie County and attached to Menard County for judicial purposes.